Yashr22/Intelligent-Product-Review-Analyzer-using-knowledge-distillation/README.md

-# Sentiment Analysis LSTM Model
+# Intelligent Product Review Analyzer using knowledge distillation

 A lightweight LSTM model for sentiment analysis, optimized for a size of 5-10 MB.